2003100127/2003100127.github.io/content/posts/umi3tools/index.md

 ## 🎩 Acknowledgement

-I would like to thank my collaborators: [Prof. Adam Cribbs](https://www.ndorms.ox.ac.uk/team/adam-cribbs), [Prof. Stefan Canzar](https://canzarlab.com), and [Dr. Shuang Li](https://canzarlab.com), for their contributions to the completion of this work.
+I would like to thank my collaborators: [Prof. Adam Cribbs](https://www.ndorms.ox.ac.uk/team/adam-cribbs), [Prof. Stefan Canzar](https://canzarlab.com), and [Dr. Shuang Li](https://canzarlab.com), for their valuable support and contributions to these studies.

 💻 Code resources: